claront/campsite/README.md

+# campsite - angular-seed to AngularJS tutorial app

+WARNING: not a finished project yet, but getting close

+The idea with my campsite app is to use the angular-seed, and follow the steps in the [PhoneCat Tutorial App] (https://docs.angularjs.org/tutorial) to turn it into my own thing.
+Along the way, I am demonstrating what I am learning about AngularJS.
+Maybe, someone else will enjoy seeing how I did it.
+Below is the stock README.md from the [angular-seed](https://github.com/angular/angular-seed)

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.